Skip to main content

 - Login using your hospital credentials.
 Choose one of these:

 “Ask me again at the next login”

-“Ask me again if information to be provided to this services changes”
+“Ask me again if information to be provided to this services changes”-chosen in this example

 Click “I agree, continue”